Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 - When to rescue and when to only monitor the situation.

 - Settling the new arrivals in your home.

 - Feeding and socializing.

-- A short introduction on normal kitten development.
+- A short introduction to normal kitten development.

 - Some dos and don'ts when finding them homes.